Acupuncture for Pain, Anxiety & Women’s Health SLC

 Traditional Chinese Medicine understands the root causes and types of headaches and sleeplessness.
 It offers more than symptom management, with strategies to restore whole health.
 This approach also helps to alleviate underlying issues such as anxiety, chronic pain, or digestive imbalances.

 Most patients report improvement after the first treatment.
-If you have an Oura ring, it will confirm that Acupuncture triggers deeper, more restorative sleep, and improves measures of stress.
+Acupuncture may trigger more restorative sleep, and improve measures of stress.

 Studies show that Acupuncture improves blood flow, reduces stress hormones (like cortisol), improves digestion, and boosts melatonin production—your body’s natural sleep aid.